ArthSwap/ArthSwap-Community-Program-ACP-/README.md

 With simple UI and design for High APY, it enables High-Frequency Trade on Astar Network.

+We cannot achieve our mission without your help.
+As such, we are on the lookout for active members of the community to help support the ecosystem, to help promote and raise awareness of ArthSwap and Astar Network.
+These ambassadors will officially represent us in their respective regions and will play a key role in helping to shape the future of ArthSwap
 ## Criteria

 - Deep understanding of Astar/ArthSwap vision, features and schedule.